Simon Poidevin: Sydney

-Later in the year, during the 1984 New Zealand rugby union tour of Australia, and after Australia's first Test victory over New Zealand, controversy arose when eight Sydney players were withdrawn from New Zealand's tour match against Sydney – Poidevin, Philip Cox, Mark Ella, Michael Hawker, Ross Reynolds, Steve Williams, Steve Cutler and Topo Rodriguez.
+Later in the year, during the 1984 New Zealand rugby union tour of Australia, and after Australia's first Test victory over New Zealand, controversy arose when eight Sydney players were withdrawn from New Zealand's tour match against Sydney – Poidevin, Phillip Cox, Mark Ella, Michael Hawker, Ross Reynolds, Steve Williams, Steve Cutler and Topo Rodriguez.
 This decision drew criticism from the Sydney Rugby Union and its coach Peter Fenton.
 However, Poidevin was not allowed to play in Sydney's game against the All Blacks, lost 28–3.

 Randwick

 After playing through the Sydney rugby club's 1984 European tour with a broken finger, Poidevin had surgery on his broken finger before returning to his first game for Randwick in 1984 on 19 May, playing against Sydney University in a match where he scored two tries.

 1984 Australia rugby union tour of Fiji

 Poidevin's national representative season for the Wallabies commenced on the 1984 Australia rugby union tour of Fiji.
 He played in the Wallabies' first tour game – a 19–3 victory against Western XV at Churchill Park.
 He was then rested for the second match against the Eastern Selection XV at National Stadium, which Australia won 15–4.
 He then played in Australia's single Test on tour, a 16–3 victory over Fiji.
 In For Love Not Money, Poidevin recalled that: